romanowski/blog/AkkaPaint.md

 Drawing board as an actor
 -------------
-For me, the whole problem sounds like a perfect fit for the [Akka Toolkit](http://akka.io/).
+For me,  [Akka Toolkit](http://akka.io/) seems to be a perfect fit for this problem.
 The painting board can be easily represented as an Actor.
 Internal actor state can contains a map where pixels are keys and colors are values (`akkaPaintBoard: Map[Pixel, Color]`).
 As we want to preserve the actor state between application restarts, we will use [Persistent Actor](http://doc.akka.io/docs/akka/current/scala/persistence.html) here.
 Every change to the board will be saved as an event.
 Sounds great!

 ```scala
 class AkkaPaintActorSimple() extends PersistentActor {